You can request information under the Freedom of Information Act 2000 (FOIA).

 SK9 5AF

-The performance figures for Quarter 1 of 2025/26 reflect the work gone into the continual improvement of the Council’s compliance with its statutory obligations to promote access to information in a timely manner.
+The performance figures for the financial year 2025/26 reflect the continuous improvements that have gone into ensuring the Council's compliance with its statutory obligations to promote access to information in a timely manner.
 This data has been confirmed using the ICO FOI self-assessment toolkit.

 Under the Freedom of Information Act 2000, all public authorities are required to: